hummingbot/hummingbot/documentation/docs/connectors/eterbase.md

 https://api.eterbase.exchange/api/markets
 ```

-Rule with attributes `Qty` `Min` denotes the minimum order size for each market.
+Rule with attributes values `Qty` and `Min` denotes the minimum order size for each market.
 For example, trading pair ETH-USDT minimum order size is 0.006 USDT.

 ```
 	{